 In the event of certain fundamental transactions involving the Company, the holders of Warrants may require the Company to make a payment based on a Black-Scholes valuation, using specified inputs.
 The holders of Pre-Funded Warrants do not have similar rights.
 Therefore, the Company accounted for the Warrants as liabilities, while the Pre-Funded Warrants met the permanent equity criteria classification.
 The Pre-Funded Warrants are classified as a component of permanent equity because they are freestanding financial instruments that are legally detachable and separately exercisable from the shares of common stock with which they were issued, are immediately exercisable, do not embody an obligation for the Company to repurchase its shares, and permit the holders to receive a fixed number of shares of common stock upon exercise.
 In addition, the Pre-Funded Warrants do not provide any guarantee of value or return.
 The initial fair value of the Warrants at issuance was \$19.3 million, determined using the Black-Scholes valuation model.
-The Company remeasured the Warrant's fair value at December 31, 2020 as \$19.7 million.
-The change in fair value of \$0.4 was recorded in our statement of operations for the year ended December 31, 2020.
+The Company remeasured the Warrant's fair value at December 31, 2021 and 2020 as \$3.0 million and \$19.7 million, respectively.
+The change in fair value of \$16.7 million (loss) and \$0.4 million (gain) was recorded in our statement of operations for the year ended December 31, 2021 and 2020, respectively.